drmartinleslie/web-app-demo/README.md

 - PyCharm (code editor)
 - Git (for interacting with github)

-https://docs.continuum.io/anaconda/ide_integration to tell PyCharm where git is
+https://docs.continuum.io/anaconda/ide_integration to tell PyCharm where the anaconda version of python is